 6. Will we have the opportunity to watch and photograph this process?
 Hopefully!
 We’ll certainly try.”

-As it turned out, we did have an opportunity to see the treefrog nest process unfold before our eyes, shared in the above two dated posts.
+As it turned out, we had an opportunity to see the treefrog nest process unfold before our eyes, shared in the two dated posts above.
 What a fantastic experience!